eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 ## Introduction

 [Better Choices for Democracy](https://www.betterchoices.vote/top3) ([more details here](../better-choices/){:target="_blank"}) is pushing a very interesting flavor of Condorcet where voters vote in all three head-to-head matchups between the candidates who make it to a top-3 runoff.
-I wrote about my complex thoughts on it in my last posts, but here I want to expound on the strategic resilience of the system.
+I wrote about my complex thoughts on it in my last post, but here I want to expound on the strategic resilience of the system.

 The winner in this system is the candidate who wins both of their head-to-head matchups (a "Condorcet winner").
 If there is a "tie"--where every candidate wins and loses exactly one matchup, and nobody wins both--the winner is determined by "minimax" (the candidate with the least bad loss wins if every candidate loses at least one matchup)<d-footnote>This is not the proper definition of minimax for $n>3$ candidates.
 However, it is a short and practical definition for the three-candidate case considered here.
 It should also be noted that at $n=3$, this definition matches with both the Ranked Pairs and Schulze methods.<d-cite key="brandt2025condorcet"></d-cite></d-footnote>.